- How I went from a Master’s in Genetics to becoming a Spirit Jeweler??

 - I met and fell in love with “an American in Paris”, a mariage which lasted 24 years and gave us 3 great children.
 Nowadays I spend about half the time on the East Coast of Florida, between Vero Beach and Melbourne in a simple little house on 3.6 acres I purchased in 2014 (you can see my workshop in the little trailer on the left), and the other half in Northern France, close to the sea, where I grewup . . .
 My French partner lives there , this is our common base.
 From our house, I always travel quite a bit as my 3 grown children live on 3 different continents, and am also involved in the refugee situation (see below), together with my partner.

 - Pfeew, so my paths tried and abandoned because they didn’t work well enough, so many changes, at times VERY hard, but the results are, oh, so worthwhile!
 I have walked a long way indeed…

 4. I keep working on myself, changing, growing, exploring, understanding … I uncover more of me , discover more of life, question everything, discuss, laugh, swim, love, hike and cry.

 I also focus much of my time now helping others in need:

-- In 2010, I attempted to develop a micro-credit program in West Africa (read about it HERE)…to help some of the poorest women in the world make enough money to support their children themselves and get back their dignity and power.
-I keep supporting 20 children to go to school.
-See the detailed story in this website.
+- In 2010, I attempted to develop a micro-credit program in West Africa …to help some of the poorest women in the world make enough money to support their children themselves and get back their dignity and power.
+I keep on supporting 20 children to go to school.

 Ask me anything more…I will be glad to tell you…I have no secrets.